 Get a local SIM card

 Many companies claim to offer the best travel sim card, although these can be very pricey.
-But an expensive travel data plan is rarely necessary these
+But an expensive travel data plan is rarely necessary these days, since many international airports have a shop or stall where you can buy a local sim card and tap into your host country’s phone and data network.
+This normally saves you a LOT of money compared to data roaming charges.

 I particularly like to stay connected when I travel solo – never underestimate the benefit of using Google maps, researching transport options on the fly, or using your phone browser to get information on your destination.
 And yes, social media bragging is much cheaper, too!